 - Fire and other insurance policies

-You're ready to close when every step is finished in escrow process.
-At this time, all payments and dues for inspections, title insurance and real estate commissions are paid out.
-The home's title gets handed over to you and title insurance is issued per the policies of your individual escrow process.
+You're ready to close when all parts are finished in escrow process.
+All payments owed and fees are taken and paid off at this time (covering expenses such as title insurance, inspections, real estate commissions).
+The property's title gets transferred to you and title insurance is issued per the policies of your individual escrow process.